Jean-njoroge/jean-njoroge.github.io/_posts/2018-07-27-Increasing-classificationg-accuracy-with-ensemble-learning.md

 - boosting
 - stacking
 ---
+Given a complex classification problem as is often in many industrial challenges -- from investment timing to drug discovery, and fraud detection to recommendation systems, different approaches are applied to the classification problem.
+However, while in search for a viable solution, various algorithms are applied, sometimes none of them are better than the rest.
+In such instances, one can elect to keep them all and then select the final classifier, by combining the individual classifiers.
+The combination of different classifiers to improve predictive accuracy is often referred to as ensemble learning.
 Ensemble learning is a machine learning concept that combines multiple learning algorithms.
 Each of which solves the same original task, to obtain a better combined model, with more accurate and reliable estimates or decisions than can be obtained from using a single model.

 ![Ensemble learning architeceture](/images/ensemble-learning.png)

-Given a complex classification problem as is often in many industrial challenges -- from investment timing to drug discovery, and fraud detection to recommendation systems, different approaches are applied to the classification problem.
-However, while in search for a viable solution, various algorithms are applied, sometimes none of them are better than the rest.
-In such instances, one can elect to keep them all and then select the final classifier, by combining the individual classifiers.

 ### How then is the combination achieved?